 ViewMaster can create an NDI stream containing all video windows, meters and tallies, etc. This stream can be used or viewed with any NDI monitor or software.

-The NDI Output will be labelled “ViewMaster VR”.
-It does not include any audio.
+For earlier versions, the NDI Output is always labelled “ViewMaster VR”, and does not include any audio.

-If you’re using RouteMaster in Full Screen mode, you can easily shut down RouteMaster from the configuration screen.
+RouteMaster can be shut down by just closing the window.
+If you’re using RouteMaster in Full Screen mode, you can shut down RouteMaster from the configuration screen or the Web UI.